The following blog has been updated :

-“Jewish Life” comes alive through the remarkable, Aramaic-language scrolls, which describe a Jewish community on lush Elephantine 800 years after the biblical exodus… These people were descendants of Jews who had voluntarily returned to Egypt after the Babylonians conquered Jerusalem in 586 B.C.E.
+“Jewish Life” comes alive through the remarkable, Aramaic-language scrolls, which describe a Jewish community on lush Elephantine 800 years after the biblical exodus … These people were descendants of Jews who had voluntarily returned to Egypt after the Babylonians conquered Jerusalem in 586 B.C.E.
 While elite Jews were forced into exile in Babylonia, many soldiers and common folk relocated to Egypt, which proved to be a multicultural mecca,

 Source / jewishjournal.com

 We know about their life and affairs over several generations thanks to a series of manuscripts written in Aramaic (lingua franca of the time) that concerns their private lives as well as business concerns.
-And even more interesting, the community founded and maintained a temple and there are various of the documents that refer to it, which we will discuss in a future blog.
+And even more interesting, the community founded and maintained a temple in ancient Elephantine, and there are various of the documents that refer to it, which we will discuss in a future blog.

 One of the interesting aspects of the legal documents has to do with the right of women to legally hold property, to both receive and sell it.
 Below is one of the best preserved land deeds, in which a father provides his married daughter a grant of land and a house.
 Note that even in the case of divorce, the husband is not allowed access to all of the house and property.

 Source – Cowley-Aramaic Papyri of the Fifth Century B.C.
 1923.